KarolDuracz/scratchpad/MachineLearning/ML with EurekaLabs/04-05-2025 - EurekaLabs practice - MLP vs manual counting/README.md

 Context: 'retur'  (count: 86937)  -> (what letter do you expect?)
 ```

-OK, that's it for this exercise.
+OK, that's it for this exercise. (...)
+But that's my way of learning to understand it.
+After all, now I need to delve into the mathematical aspects.
+Without that, I can't further understand how it works.
+But 1 step forward.